Anne of the Thousand Days: Plot

-Months later, Anne gives birth to a daughter: Princess Elizabeth.
-Henry is displeased because he hoped for a boy, and their marital relationship begins to cool.
+Months later, Anne gives birth to a daughter, Princess Elizabeth.
+Henry is displeased because he wanted a son, and their marital relationship begins to cool.
 His attentions are soon diverted to Lady Jane Seymour, one of Anne's maids.
 Once she discovers this liaison, Anne banishes Jane from court.

-During a row over Sir Thomas More's opposition to Anne's queenship, Anne refuses to sleep with her husband unless More is put to death.
-More is put to death, but Anne's subsequent pregnancy ends with a stillborn boy.
+During a row over Sir Thomas More's opposition to Anne's queenship, Anne refuses to sleep with her husband again unless More is put to death.
+More is executed, but Anne's subsequent pregnancy ends with a stillborn boy.

 Henry demands that his new minister Thomas Cromwell find a way to get rid of Anne.
 Cromwell tortures a servant in her household into confessing to adultery with the queen; he then arrests four other courtiers who are also accused of being Anne's lovers.
 Anne is taken to the Tower and placed under arrest.
 When she is told that she has been accused of adultery, Anne laughs until she sees her brother being brought into the Tower and learns he faces the same accusation.

-At Anne's trial, she manages to cross-question Mark Smeaton, the tortured servant who finally admits that the charges against Anne are lies.
+At Anne's trial, she manages to cross-question Mark Smeaton, the tortured servant who finally admits that the charges against Anne were lies.
 Henry makes an appearance, then visits Anne in her chambers that night.
 He offers her freedom if she will agree to annul their marriage and make their daughter illegitimate.
-Anne refuses, saying that she would rather die than betray their daughter.
-Henry slaps her and tells her that her disobedience will mean her death.
+Anne refuses, saying that she would rather die than betray their daughter, whom she claims will rule after Henry.
+He slaps her and tells her that her disobedience will mean her death.

-Henry decides to execute Anne.
-A few days later, Anne is taken to the scaffold and beheaded by a French swordsman.
-Henry rides off to marry Jane Seymour, and their young daughter, Elizabeth, toddles alone in the garden as she hears the cannon firing to announce her mother's death.
+In the present, Henry decides to execute Anne.
+A few days later, she is taken to the scaffold and beheaded by a French swordsman.
+Henry rides off to marry Jane Seymour.
+Meanwhile, Elizabeth toddles alone in the garden as she hears cannons firing, announcing her mother's death.